kallekaa/Stock-Trading-Backend/README.md

+# DOES NOT WORK - DO NOT USE

 # Stock Market ML: Daily & Weekly Forecasting Framework

 This repository provides a modular, end-to-end machine learning stack for predicting stock market movements at daily and weekly resolutions.
 Each pipeline stage is implemented as a standalone script so that data scientists can iterate, debug, and deploy individual components without blocking on the rest of the system.